 After you have used the resources, please fill out our feedback form.
 We always welcome feedback on our resources and any other aspects of the prize.
 We are particularly keen to hear from state schools about the accessibility of our resources.
 Please get in touch to let us know your thoughts.

-For more information about past editions of the Prize, and how it is developed see here.
+Find winners and commendees of past years’ Prizes, as well as more information on the Prize’s history, here.
 The Prize would not have been possible without the expert help of professional literary translators and other colleagues who have chosen and developed resources, and judged the finest submissions.

 Anthea Bell OBE (1936–2018)